Requiescat (painting)

-Requiescat is an oil on canvas painting by British artist Briton Rivière completed in 1888.
+Requiescat is an oil on canvas painting by British artist Briton Rivière, from 1888.
+It is held at the Art Gallery of New South Wales, in Sydney.

-The painting depicts an armored medieval knight lying atop a bed with a blue floral sheet.
+The painting depicts an armoured medieval knight lying atop a bed with a blue floral sheet.
 A dog (often identified as a bloodhound) sits besides the bed while observantly looking towards the face of the knight on whom a wreath is placed, indicating death.

 The dog's expression is potentially explained by the title of the painting, Requiescat, meaning "a prayer for the repose of a dead person" as the dog keeps vigil over his late owner.